samadagade/OnlineCodeEditor/README.md

 # CodeAlchemy✒️

-CodePencil is a basic Online Code Editor that lets you write and preview HTML, CSS, and JavaScript code in real-time.
+CodeAlchemy is a basic Online Code Editor that lets you write and preview HTML, CSS, and JavaScript code in real-time.

 ## Usage